 #5.
 The Diósgyör Castle

-8 kilometre west of the city centre you will discover the beautiful Diósgyör Castle.
-Built-in the 13th century and ruined during the Mongol invasion in 1241, it was King Louis’s favourite residence.
-With four massive towers, a moat comprising the walls and with the largest great hall of medieval Central Europe, the castle was one of the most amazing fortresses of the time.
+8 kilometers west of the city center, you will discover the beautiful Diósgyör Castle.
+Made in the 13th century and ruined during the Mongol invasion in 1241, it was King Louis’s favorite residence.
+With four massive towers, a moat comprising the walls, and the largest great hall of medieval Central Europe, the castle was one of the most amazing fortresses of the time.
 Only in 2015, after many years of reconstruction and restoration, the castle came alive.
 Go on a guided tour to find out more about the history of the castle.

 Opening hours: from November 1 to March 31, from 09.00 to 17.00, from April 1 to October 31 from 09.00 to 18.00

 Entrance Fee: 1500 Huf/person, guided tours – every half hour, included in the entrance ticket.

 One of the 10 reasons to visit Miskolc is with no doubt the idyllic town of Lillafüred.
-Only 15 kilometres from the city centre (30 minutes drive) you will discover the charming little resort of Lillafüred, the perfect half-day getaway from Miskolc.
-Here the scenery changes entirely, and you will find yourself in a pitoresque holiday place, highly appreciated by locals and tourists as well.
-Surrounded by the Bükk mountains and terraced gardens, by the beautiful Hámori Lake and a 20-metre high waterfall in Hungary, the area is stunning.
+Only 15 kilometers from the city center (30 minutes drive), you will discover the charming little resort of Lillafüred, the perfect half-day getaway from Miskolc.
+Here the scenery changes entirely, and you will find yourself in a charming holiday place, highly appreciated by locals and tourists.
+Surrounded by the Bükk mountains, the terraced gardens, the beautiful Hámori Lake, and a 20-meter high waterfall in Hungary, the area is stunning.

 #7.
 The Massa Museum

 Also known as the Ancient Blast Furnance, this museum is the first manufacturing monument of Hungary, introducing the hundred-year-old history of the iron-making in the Hamor area.
 You can easily recognize the Massa Museum when driving to/from Miskolc.
 Although close to the main road, the place is quiet and has fewer tourists.
-There are no guided tours or admission fees so you can explore the site all by yourself; plan no more than half an hour for a visit.
+There are no guided tours or admission fees so that you can explore the site all by yourself; plan no more than half an hour for a visit.
 Also, stop at the exhibition on the other side of the road.